MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-vmware.md

 Associate the logical network with the physical network adapter (for an external virtual network) as follows:

 1. Click **Fabric** > **Servers** > **All Hosts** > vSphere host > **Host** > **Properties** > **Hardware**.
 2. In **Network Adapters** select the physical network adapter on the host.
-In L**ogical network connectivity** select the logical networks you want to associate with the adapter.
+In **Logical network connectivity**, select the logical networks you want to associate with the adapter.
 Note that only logical networks available to the host group are available.
 3. Click **Advanced** > **Advanced Network Adapter Properties** to see IP subnets and VLANs available for a logical network.
 By default for a logical network the subnets and VLANs are scope to the host group or inherited via a parent host group.
 If none appears it indicates that no network site existing for the logical network.
-If **Unassigned** is available click it to view VLANS to which the physical adapter is connected, but that aren't included in a network site.
+If **Unassigned** is available, click it to view VLANS to which the physical adapter is connected, but that aren't included in a network site.
 4. View virtual network settings in the host properties > **Virtual Networks**.
 View compliance information in **Fabric** > **Networking** > **Logical Networks** > **Hosts** > **Logical Network Information for Hosts** > **Compliance**. **Fully compliant** indicates that all subnets and VLAN that are in the network site are assigned to the network adapter.